3-D Ultra MiniGolf Adventures 2

 Overview

-3-D Ultra MiniGolf Adventures 2 is a sports game developed by Wanako Games and published by Sierra Entertainment, released in September 2010 for Xbox Live Arcade and PlayStation Network1.
-The game represents the final entry in Sierra’s long-running miniature golf franchise, which began with the original 3-D Ultra MiniGolf in 19972.
-Adventures 2 built upon the foundation established by 3D Ultra Minigolf Adventures (2006/2007) while adding new themed courses, improved visuals, and expanded multiplayer options3.
+3-D Ultra MiniGolf Adventures 2 is a sports game developed by Wanako Games and published by Sierra Entertainment, released on October 27, 2010 for Xbox Live Arcade at 800 Microsoft Points and subsequently on PlayStation Network12.
+The game represents the final entry in Sierra’s long-running miniature golf franchise, which began with the original 3-D Ultra MiniGolf in 19973.
+Adventures 2 built upon the foundation established by 3D Ultra Minigolf Adventures (2006/2007), expanding to 54 holes across three new themed environments: Haunted Manor, Manic Museum, and Winter Wonderland24.

 Story Summary